touchlab/SQLiter/README.md

 ## [SQLager](SQLager)

+*Note: This part of the library is under review and may be removed in the future.*
 SQLiter is a lower level library.
 You can do dangerous things.
 SQLager lets you kick back and relax.